BryanJacobs/FIDO2Applet/README.md

    hardwired to use only "passkeys".
 If a site explicitly requests a *non-discoverable* credential, you will be prompted to use an NFC security key, but this is only CTAP1 and not CTAP2.
 There's nothing fundamentally preventing this from working on Android but the current state of Chrome and Fennec are that CTAP2 doesn't, because both use the broken Play Services library.
+MicroG has a fully-working implementation, though!
+See https://github.com/microg/GmsCore/pull/2194 for PIN support.
 1. Some browsers support FIDO2 in theory but only allow USB security keys - this implementation is for PC/SC, and doesn't implement USB HID, so it will only work with FIDO2 implementations that can handle e.g. NFC tokens instead of being restricted to USB.